iontodirel/ham_radio_services/README.md

 Docker containers for running APRS on ham radio.

-These containers are fully functional and finished, but they primarely serve as templates that can easily be modified and repurposed into different applications for APRS and ham radio.
-The goal is to have configurability via minimal code changes, no scripting, and rather than supporting all possible use cases, support a basic use case while providing all flexibility to change via small code changes.
+These containers are fully functional and finished, but they primarely serve as templates that can easily be modified and repurposed into different applications for APRS and ham radio use.
+The goal is to have configurability via minimal code changes, no scripting, and rather than supporting all possible use cases, support a set of use case while providing all flexibility to adapt via small code changes.

 ## Goals

 - Easily modifiable and repurposable containers, scripts and code.
 Easy to repurpose via small code edits
 - Easy, fast, and painless deployment of radio services to any new Linux system
   - Zero configuration or system alterations, only needs Docker
   - One click deployment on any Linux system
-  - Only use Docker with no external host scripting
+  - Only use Docker with no host scripting
-- Repeatability on any host.
-Works whether you have 1 or 100 audio devices and serial ports, regardless of system resets, always use the correct audio device and serial ports. *Based on work done for find_devices https://github.com/iontodirel/find_devices*.
+- Repeatability on any (Linux) host.
+Works whether you have 1 or 100 audio devices and serial ports, regardless of system resets, always use the correct audio device and serial ports. *Based on work I have done for find_devices https://github.com/iontodirel/find_devices*.
 - Reliability.
 Resilience across restarts, with health checks, handle crashes to provide *24/7* radio services.
+- Minimal internal scripting

 ## Limitations

 - **Only Linux is currently supported**.
 This work is targeted at small, cheap and compact Linux embedded devices, running radio services 24/7.
 Windows has limitations sharing hadware to Docker containers.
-Mac OS support could be added in the future, but running services 24/7 on Mac systems is not considered economical for this to be a priority.
-- **No GPIO access**.
-You can change `compose.yaml` to satisfy your needs and expose GPIO.
-Support for this out of the box might be added later.
+Mac OS systems run Docker in a VM and have the same system limitations as Windows.
-- **Needs the --privileged mode**.
-Unfortunately compose does not have hooks for host scripting, which means we need to run find_devices in the containers, and the containers need hardware access.
-We could simply run this in the host easily, but then we loose the usefulness and convinience of Docker Compose.
+- **The --privileged mode**.
+Unfortunately compose does not have hooks for host scripting, which means we need to run find_devices in the containers, and the containers (find_devices) need hardware access.
+We could simply run this in the host and only expose to the containers the devices required more granularly, but then we loose the usefulness and convinience of Docker Compose.

 ## Configuration